 Quick Facts About Brendan

-- Teaches Piano, all saxophones, clarinet, and flute
+- Teaches Piano, all saxophones, clarinet, flute & trumpet.

 - Bachelor of Music in Saxophone Performance and a BA in History from UW

 Most Inspirational Music Moments and Experiences

 Every time I see a student come into a lesson having practiced something and they’re excited to share it with me.

 I have traveled extensively around South America and Southeast Asia, so I have been exposed to many different kinds of music and different cultural approaches to teaching and performing.